Show Menu

 Frontend requirements #

-The code for the frontend is located at code.vikunja.io/frontend.
-More instructions can be found in the repo’s README.
+The code for the frontend is located in the frontend sub folder of the main repo.
+More instructions can be found in the repo's README.

-You need to have pnpm and nodejs in version 16 or 18 installed.
+You need to have pnpm and Node.JS in version 20 or higher installed.

 Git flow #